jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4435

+> "When adjustments made still not totally secure Contact my company through internet"
+>
+> - Participant 4449

 > "It blocked me from a site that I wanted once That would be good"
 >
 > - Participant 4450

-> "Sometimes the websites I'm using, like market research surveys, won't allow me to complete surveys if I'm on a VPN.
-It would be great!"
->
-> - Participant 4458

 ---

-## What features do you wish your VPN had?
+## Is there anything you wish your VPN offered?

 **Participants:** 88

-**Headline:** Most Participants Satisfied While Minority Seeks Performance Improvements

-**Summary:** The majority of participants (84%) require no additional VPN features, while 11% desire performance enhancements including speed and server expansion, and 5% seek mobile and cross-device usability improvements.
-Focus development resources on optimizing speed and expanding server infrastructure to address the performance-focused segment while maintaining current feature stability for satisfied participants.
+**Headline:** Most participants feel current VPNs meet their needs

+**Summary:** Most participants are satisfied with current VPN capabilities (68 percent), while some want better performance and more servers (16 percent) and others seek stronger security and improved mobile experiences (15 percent).
+Providers should prioritize incremental performance and security upgrades, especially for mobile participants.

 ### Themes

-#### Satisfied Non-Demanders: No Additional Features Needed (84%)

-Nearly all participants in this segment explicitly state satisfaction with current capabilities, representing the largest group at 67% of total responses.
-These participants use phrases like "meets my expectations," "has all features," and "everything I need," indicating feature completeness rather than feature gaps.
-No specific requests emerge from this group beyond general mentions of continued security improvements and service upgrades.
-This satisfied majority suggests the VPN market may be reaching feature maturity, with retention strategies and reliability becoming more critical than new capability development for this substantial user base.
+#### Satisfied With Current VPN Capabilities (68%)

+Strong contentment exists among the majority of participants, with most unable to identify missing features or desired improvements.
+Satisfaction outweighs dissatisfaction roughly 3:1 across this segment.
+Common responses include variations of 'nothing comes to mind' and 'it has all features I need,' indicating that current VPN offerings meet baseline expectations.
+This suggests retention strategies should focus on maintaining service quality rather than feature expansion for this satisfied base.

 **Quotes:**